 Vinyasa Flow Classes @ Dragonfly are all about transition.
 The word Vinyasa means to place mindfully, and what this really means is that transition is everything.
 In order for the transition to be meaningful it must happen in coordination with breath, as the body is the vehicle for PRANA, or life force, to stir, clear blockages, and promote wellness on all levels.
 Katie’s Vinyasa classes incorporate another important philosophical facet: the creation of (Brahma), preservation of (Vishnu), and destruction of (Shiva) each asana, which asks us to be present with our bodies and minds at each stage of the pose.
 Creation and destruction are the movers and shakers–the Vinyasa!
 Preservation is the holding of a pose and what it means to stay with our bodies, offering a place for what comes up and developing the strength to be with it, the sthira and sukha of the pose.
 It is this somatic mindfulness on the mat that teaches us how to practice yoga off the mat and in our lives.

-Dosha Flow: aka “Flow, Yin, Restore,” this Ayurvedic yoga class pacifies all the Doshas and gives you a taste of what it means to move, hold, let go, and restore the body all in one class.
+5 Element / Dosha Flow: This Ayurvedic yoga class pacifies all the Doshas and gives you a taste of what it means to move, hold, let go, and restore the body all in one class.
 We begin with slow warm ups to cultivate mindfulness and soften the body for practice (good for Vata, Pitta, & Kapha) and progress to the flow portion of the class which honors both Vata’s and Pitta’s desire to move and Kapha’s need to exercise the body.
 All of the Doshas benefit from increased circulation and detoxification of the body through an appropriate warming of the body, all without over heating Pitta and while maintaining grounding for the Vatas.
-By the time we get to Yin, we continue to lubricate and awakening the joints all while slowing down in the practice–very pacifying for Vata and Pitta, and letting the Kaphas enjoy their true nature.
 If you want to learn more about Ayurvedic yoga classes, you can scroll to read more here: Ayurveda & The Doshas

 Slow Flow and All Levels Flow classes include Sun Salutations, but classes are less vigorous and more about creating a strong foundation in the practice and cultivating prana via breathing practice.
 In these classes we spend more time breaking down postures, learning proper alignment, and developing strength and stamina–but at a pace that suits most people, whether they are strong beginners or long-time practitioners.
 Slow does not mean “easy,” as we certainly do challenging poses and sun salutations in every class; but it does give participants a little more freedom to slow down, rest when appropriate, instruction on how to modify poses, and to practice in a way that honors the body.
 A “slow” practice is great for strong beginners, intermediate, and advanced students, for those who want to work on developing flexibility, balance, strength, and awareness, and for those who enjoy a flow class, but prefer a slower pace for movement and breathing.